What is Leverage?

 What Can I Do To Minimise Risk When Trading With Leverage?

 While trading with leverage can lead to increased profits on successful trades, it also carries the risk of magnified losses.
 There are, however, risk-management tools at your disposal on eToro to help reduce potential loss.

 - Stop Loss: Apply a Stop Loss to close a trade in the event that the market moves a specified amount against your position.
 You can set your Stop Loss according to a specific level in the market (Rate) OR as a monetary amount, also shown as a percentage of your initial investment, in the trade window.

 - Take Profit: Set a Take Profit order to automatically close your position when profit on your trade hits the amount you choose.

-- Negative balance protection: Although not required by law, in the rare occasion in which market conditions cause your account’s balance to go negative, eToro will absorb the loss and balance your account back to zero.
+- Negative balance protection: On rare occasions in which market conditions cause your Equity to go negative, eToro will absorb the loss and reset your Equity to zero.

 What Are The Fees For Trading With Leverage?

 Overnight fees (also called rollover fees) are calculated using unified equations and will appear in the trade popup window before you set your order.
 To learn more about how these rates are calculated, click here.

 On eToro, each instrument has its own leverage minimum and maximum, so make sure to choose a leverage level which is right for you.